Model robustness for feedback stabilization of open quantum systems

-In this section, we show that the previous sections are particularly of interest to prove the exponential stabilization toward the target subspace by a feedback depending only an approximated filter which will be discussed here.
+In this section, we show that the previous sections are particularly of interest to prove the exponential stabilization toward the target subspace by a feedback depending only on a simplified filter which will be discussed here.
 In the previous section, we have studied the feedback stabilization of the open quantum system~\eqref{Eq:SME} toward the target subspace by evolving the full filter state in time~\eqref{Eq:SME_filter}.